emilyzhou112/geog281a/src/module2/data-models.md

     <img src="../../assets/vectorization.jpg">
   </a>
 </div>
-Figure 5: Raster to vector transformation of a leaf image using different tracing presets in Adobe Illustrator.
+__Figure 5:__ Raster to vector transformation of a leaf image using different tracing presets in Adobe Illustrator.

 ## __Spatial Interpolations__

 When discussing transformation, it is also useful to move beyond format conversion and consider transformations at a higher representational level.
 Vectorization and rasterization change data structure, but spatial interpolation and spatial generalization change the meaning and structure of representation itself.

-Spatial interpolation is a mathematical process used to estimate values at locations where no data have been collected.
+- __Spatial interpolation__ is a mathematical process used to estimate values at locations where no data have been collected.
 In doing so, it makes an ontological move by assuming that the phenomenon being measured varies across space in a structured way.
 As an example, advanced vector-to-raster conversions frequently rely on interpolation techniques to estimate raster cell values from vector point measurements.
 Interpolation methods can be classified as deterministic or geostatistical, and as global or local in scope.

-__Deterministic methods__ derive raster surfaces based on predefined assumptions about spatial context, such as distance decay or surface smoothness.
+- __Deterministic methods__ derive raster surfaces based on predefined assumptions about spatial context, such as distance decay or surface smoothness.
 These methods do not explicitly model uncertainty.

-__Geostatistical (or stochastic) methods__, in contrast, explicitly incorporate spatial dependence.
+- __Geostatistical (or stochastic) methods__, in contrast, explicitly incorporate spatial dependence.
 They model spatial autocorrelation among measured values and provide estimates of prediction uncertainty.
 In other words, they treat spatial structure as something to be quantified rather than assumed.

-__Global interpolation methods__ use all available data points to estimate values across the entire study area.
+- __Global interpolation methods__ use all available data points to estimate values across the entire study area.
 This typically results in smoother surfaces and emphasizes broad spatial trends.

-__Local interpolation methods__ estimate values using subsets of nearby points.
+- __Local interpolation methods__ estimate values using subsets of nearby points.
 This neighborhood-based approach often better captures localized variation and spatial heterogeneity but may introduce discontinuities or boundary effects.

 A few more examples that illustrate these above approaches include:

-__Inverse distance weighting__, which estimates a raster cell value using a weighted average of nearby input data points.
+- __Inverse distance weighting (IDW)__, which estimates a raster cell value using a weighted average of nearby input data points.
 Points closer to the prediction location exert greater influence than those farther away.
-It is intuitive and easy to implement and works well when data are relatively homogeneously distributed.
-However, it can over-smooth surfaces and generate artifacts in areas with high spatial variability.
+IDW is intuitive and easy to implement and works well when data are relatively homogeneously distributed.
+However, IDW can over-smooth surfaces and generate artifacts in areas with high spatial variability.

-__Natural neighbor__, which identifies nearby input points using a Voronoi tessellation and assigns weights based on proportional areas.
+- __Natural neighbor (NN)__, which identifies nearby input points using a Voronoi tessellation and assigns weights based on proportional areas.
 It is computationally efficient and capable of modeling complex spatial relationships, but may struggle when input data are sparse or poorly distributed.

-__Spline interpolation__, which fits a mathematical function to the input data points that both minimizes overall surface curvature and passes directly through the measured values.
-It works well for highly variable or complex spatial patterns, but can introduce over- or under-fitting when data are sparse.
+- __Spline interpolation__, which fits a mathematical function to the input data points that both minimizes overall surface curvature and passes directly through the measured values.
+Splines work well for highly variable or complex spatial patterns, but can introduce over- or under-fitting when data are sparse.

 __Polynomial interpolation__, which fits a single mathematical function across the entire dataset (global) or multiple functions across defined neighborhoods (local).
-It is effective for identifying long-range spatial trends and processes but is sensitive to outliers and neighborhood specifications.
+This approach is effective for identifying long-range spatial trends and processes but is sensitive to outliers and neighborhood specifications.

 Note that there is no single “best” interpolation method.
 Each embodies different assumptions about spatial continuity, smoothness, and scale.
 Choosing a method therefore means choosing a representation of process (how change should unfold across space).

 <iframe
   src="https://clausa.app.carto.com/map/793597a9-ebd5-4168-9295-a84598cbc0cc?lat=35.685502&lng=-112.142190&zoom=7"